LidiaRJ/Data_Analysis_Projects_TripleTen/Vacation Rental Market Analysis/README.md

 ## Process
 1. Explored, organized, and cleaned the data, documenting every step of the process.
 2. Filtered data based on requirements.
-3. Performed calculations, and aggregate functions to determine the properties that should be considered as an investement.
+3. Performed calculations, and aggregate functions to determine the properties that should be considered as a potential investment.
-4. Built pivot tables and charts to determine occupancy rates week day, and estimated revenue.
+4. Built pivot tables and charts to determine occupancy rates weekday, and estimated revenue.
-5. Optimized the documents formatting and finalized analysis documentation for stakeholder's readabiliy and understanding.
+5. Optimized the document formatting and finalized analysis documentation for stakeholder's readability and understanding.

 ## Findings
 - One-bedroom apartments in the top five neighborhoods with availability on Thursdays will likely provide an annual revenue of $75,903.31 with an average price per night of $307.47.
-- The top five neighborhoods in order include: Lower East Side, Hells Kitchen, Harlem, Midtown and Upper West Side.
+- The top five neighborhoods in order include Lower East Side, Hells Kitchen, Harlem, Midtown, and Upper West Side.
 - Thurday has the highest occupancy rate based on the grand total percentage for each day of the week.
-- One-bedroom appartments are the most popular properties for vacation rentals.
+- One-bedroom apartments are the most popular properties for vacation rentals.